hsuanhao/Projects/house_pricing_study/README.md

 # Study Whether Housing Prices Are Effected By Recessions

 **Hypothesis**: University towns have their mean housing prices less effected by recessions compared to non-university towns.
-I applied a **t-test** to compare the ratio of the mean price of houses in university towns the quarter before the recession starts compared to the recession bottom. (`price_ratio=quarter_before_recession/recession_bottom`)
+I applied a **t-test** to compare the ratio of the mean price of houses in university towns the quarter before the recession starts compared to the recession bottom as shown in [Study_house_pricing.ipynb](https://github.com/hsuanhao/Projects/blob/master/house_pricing_study/Study_house_pricing.ipynb). (`price_ratio=quarter_before_recession/recession_bottom`)

 **Definitions:**